Hadiya people: History

 With the outbreak of Imam Ahmad's jihad in 1529, the rulers of Hadiya and Bale identified with the cause of Islam and Adal, slaughtered the Christian garrisons in their midst, and sent their best troops to help in the invasion of the Christian kingdom.
 The southern frontiers were left unguarded, and the Oromo began to break in.
 Meanwhile, the Christian reconquest under Galawdewos devastated northern Hadiya, but failed to check the Oromo advance.
 Crushed between the upper and the nether millstone, Hadiya as a state ceased to exist.
 Of its very diverse population, some, including most of the Rift valley pastoralists, joined the Oromo, adopting both their language and their gada social organization, which was the basis of their military strength.
 The rest fled in all directions, but eventually resettled themselves in pockets along the western margin of the Rift valley and in the adjoining highlands.

+In the 1600s Garad Sidi Mohammed ruler of Hadiya defeated the troops of Emperor Susenyos I at the Battle of Hadiya.